MicrosoftDocs/win32/desktop-src/direct3d12/gpu-cuda-in-wsl.md

 > [!NOTE]
 > The following features are available in prerelease versions of Windows 10, and are subject to change.

-## Install the latest Windows Insider Fast build
+## Install the latest Windows Insider Dev Channel build

 To use this preview, you'll need to [register for the Windows Insider Program](https://insider.windows.com/getting-started/#register).
 Once you do, follow [these instuctions](https://insider.windows.com/getting-started/#install) to install the latest Insider build.
 When choosing your settings, ensure you're selecting the [Dev Channel](/windows-insider/flight-hub/#active-development-builds-of-windows-10).